 - Complete heart block or confusion

 Patients with such symptoms and signs should receive a referral to the emergency department.
-Infants initially diagnosed with neonatal sepsis due to metabolic acidosis, tachypnea, and hypoglycemia, and failed to respond to therapy should undergo further investigation to exclude salicylate toxicity, especially in infants whose mothers took aspirin throughout the pregnancy.
+Infants initially diagnosed with neonatal sepsis due to metabolic acidosis, tachypnea, and hypoglycemia who failed to respond to therapy should undergo further investigation to exclude salicylate toxicity, especially in infants whose mothers took aspirin throughout the pregnancy.

 Laboratory results will show respiratory alkalosis, metabolic acidosis, and elevated salicylate concentration.
-During treatment, patients may develop renal tubular acidosis, which causes normal anion gap metabolic acidosis.
+Patients may develop renal tubular acidosis during treatment, which causes normal anion gap metabolic acidosis.

 Metabolic findings in salicylate toxicity may be explainable by the following: